 The MacBook Pro from Apple is known to be one of the most expensive laptops on the market, but it's also regarded as one of the best.
 The biggest appeal to students will be how intuitive the interface is and the fact that it will work in close conjunction with their existing iPhone or other Apple devices, and parents will love the fact that Apple generally offers a greater level of security and encryption than you'd find in a typical Windows 10 laptop.

 The newest versions of this laptop offer some very cool ease of use features that make them one of the best laptops for students.
 Particular standouts are the Touch ID and Touch Bar that are designed to increase productivity, but when it's time for a student to take a break, they'll really love streaming movies on the bright and vibrant Retina display of this laptop.

 Making the Most of a Tight Budget

-The Acer Aspire 5 is a great deal right out of the box, but the inclusion of an AmazonBasics carrying bag makes it easily one of the best laptops for students.
-This may be a more budget oriented laptop for college use, but it offers a lot of bang for your buck, and smart decisions have been made to make sure that a majority of the most important limitations can be overcome.
+The Acer Aspire 5 is a great deal right out of the box, and its value of price to specs makes it easily one of the best laptops for students.
+This may be a more budget-oriented laptop for college use, but it offers a lot of bang for your buck, and smart decisions have been made to make sure that a majority of the most important limitations can be overcome.

-Both the hard drive and the memory can be upgraded or replaced easily, and that allow Acer to fit in better processors.
-They make another smart budget oriented choice by trading any the traditional Intel chip architecture in favor of an AMD solution.
-That allows them to give students more bang for their buck.
-The 7.5 hour battery life isn't the best around, but the small and lightweight frame makes it one of the best laptops for travel.
+Both the hard drive and the memory can be upgraded or replaced easily, and that allows Acer to fit in better processors.
+They've made another smart budget-oriented choice by trading the traditional Intel chip architecture in favor of an AMD solution.
+The 5-hour battery life isn't the best around, but the small and lightweight frame makes it one of the best laptops for travel.

 4. Lenovo Yoga C930 2-in-1 13.9″ Laptop